csci-1301/csci-1301.github.io/lectures/040_operators/readme.md

 - Example: `(float) 2.8` or `(int) radius`

-- Explicit conversions are often used when you (the programmer) know the conversion is actually "safe" -- data won't actually be lost
+- Explicit conversions are often used when you (the programmer) know the conversion is actually "safe" -- data will not actually be lost

     - For example, in this code, we know that 2.886 is within the range of a `float`, so it is safe to convert it to a `float`: